 - Stella Young’s Ted Talk, “I’m Not Your Inspiration”

 A recent trip to the Creation Museum caused producer Sandra Bertin to be very skeptical of, well, skepticism.
-Sandra returned to the studio to interrogate the idea of skepticism with host of the show Andy Cullison and our other producer, Christiane Wisehart.
+On her return to the studio, we all interrogate the idea of skepticism.
 We turn skepticism inside out and upside down with philosopher Barry Lam and geologist Jeane Pope.
 Do you have thoughts about skepticism?
 Send us a comment or a voice memo to: email@example.com.

 This month, we bring you our New Year’s resolutions.
 But we’re not talking about things like eating less sugar–we’re discussing our ethics-related resolutions.
 Listen in as we talk about implicit bias prevention walls, effective altruism and fast fashion.
 And hey–we’d love to hear what your New Year’s resolutions are.
 Send a voice memo recording of your resolutions to us at firstname.lastname@example.org.

 Election day is coming up very soon, so we thought we’d give you all some things to think about as you head to the polls (or if you’re thinking about abstaining).
 Our producer Sandra Bertin shares some reporting she did on the ethics of voting.
 Listen in with our other producer Christiane Wisehart to hear the voices of experts and everyday people discussing their thoughts on how to vote.
 We managed to get through the entire episode without even mentioning who you should vote for!
 Continue reading →